 Most international efforts operate through the United Way's International Donor Advised Giving (IDAG) program.
 Major corporate donors identify recipients—such as educational foundations, schools and orphanages, or malaria bed-net distribution programs—while the United Way facilitates the donation process and directs the donated funds.

 Which nonprofits are eligible for a United Way grant?

-To qualify for a United Way grant, your nonprofit must support one of the cornerstone issues of education, economic stability or health.
+To qualify for a United Way grant, your nonprofit must support education, economic stability or health.
 In addition, most United Way grants require an organization to have held nonprofit status for at least two years.

 What's the application process?

-Despite an international presence, United Way is locally-based.
+Despite an international presence, United Way is locally based.
 This means that, for the most part, you must apply to your local United Way for funding.
-To learn about grants available in your area, communicate directly with your local United Way — keeping a close eye on their website and grant databases.
+To learn about grants available in your area, communicate directly with your local United Way—keeping a close eye on its website and grant databases.

 Although application dates and details vary, expect to provide: